albinalvelius1/Sourcery/README.md

 ```

 Then just open `http://localhost:5173` in your browser.
-There's a slider on the page you can use to control how strict or lenient the AI is when matching papers to your text.
+There's a slider on the page you can use to control how strict or lenient the LLM is when matching papers to your text.

 ---
 *Note: This application was vibe coded using Google Antigravity.*